One of the biggest topics in positive psychology is character strengths.

 Once you have your family tree drawn, discuss the following topics as a family:

 - Any specific patterns of strengths in your family.

 - Any unique strengths in your family, and how they could benefit the family as a whole.

 - Any missing strengths in the family, whether that has a negative impact, and how it could be managed.

 - Examples of when each member used one of his or her strengths to benefit the family.

 - Challenging times the family or a member went through that was improved through the use of a strength.

-- Examples of strengths being under- or over-utilized.
+- Examples of strengths being under- or over-used.

-- How you could use your strengths together to make your family stronger.
+- How you could use your strengths together to strengthen your family?